Graduate Student Opportunities

 Introduction

-Research in my lab focuses on the ecology and evolution of animal vocal behaviour and animal mating strategies, with a focus on wild birds.
-If you are interested in joining my lab as a graduate student, please read the information below.
-I am always interested in hearing from students who want to pursue graduate studies on the behavioural ecology of bird song.
+Research in our lab focuses on the ecology and evolution of animal vocal behaviour and animal mating strategies, with a focus on wild birds in the temperate zone and wild birds, frogs, and mammals in the tropics, and on bioacoustic approaches to studying the ecology and conservation of wild animals.
+If you are interested in studying these topics in our lab as a graduate student, please read the information on this page and write to me to introduce yourself.

 Project Ideas

-I encourage all of my students to develop graduate research projects that match their individual interests while falling within the framework of my research expertise.
-You may interact directly with one of my ongoing research projects or you may develop your own project.
-Most projects in my lab involve a field-based component and a lab-based component.
-Within Canada, field work is possible in the vicinity of University of Windsor's campus around the Great Lakes, at Point Pelee National Park, or at Queen's University Biological Station.
-Within Costa Rica, field work is possible in Santa Rosa National Park of the Guanacaste Conservation Area.
-Presently, I have ongoing field projects in Canada on the behavioural ecology and communication strategies of non-migratory songbirds including black-capped chickadees.
-In Costa Rica, I am presently working on the behaviour and ecology of non-migratory, territorial birds, with a special focus on the duetting behaviour of neotropical birds.
-You can learn more about my current research projects by visiting my publications page.
+I encourage students to develop graduate thesis projects that match their individual interests within the fields of animal communication and avian bioacoustics.
+You may interact directly with one of our ongoing research projects or you may develop your own project.
+All projects in our lab involve both field-based and lab-based research components.
+In Canada, field research is possible in the vicinity of University of Windsor's campus around the Great Lakes, at Queen's University Biological Station in eastern Ontario, or at Bowdoin Scientific Research Station in New Brunswick.
+In Costa Rica, field research is possible in Sector Santa Rosa of the Guanacaste Conservation Area.
+Presently, we have ongoing field projects in Canada on the behavioural ecology and communication strategies and mating strategies of songbirds including Black-capped Chickadees and Savannah Sparrows.
+In Costa Rica, we are presently studying the behaviour and ecology of non-migratory, territorial birds, with a special focus on the duetting behaviour of neotropical birds.
+We am also interested in the vocal behaviour of mammals and anurans.
+You can learn more about our current research projects by visiting my publications page.

-My lab is equipped with advanced equipment for field studies of animal behaviour and communication.
-In my lab you can develop a research project using digital recording equipment, interactive playback equipment, multi-speaker playback equipment, multi-channel array recording equipment, and high precision GPS equipment.
-The lab component of your research can involve computer-based analyses of single-channel and multi-channel field recordings and GIS analysis of spatial data.
-In collaboration with my colleagues, you can also have access to advanced facilities for laboratory analyses including microsatellite paternity analyses, analyses of genetic relatedness, molecular sex assignment, and hormone analyses.
+Our lab is equipped with advanced equipment for field studies of animal behaviour and communication.
+In our lab you can develop a research project using digital recording equipment (for both automated recording and focal recording), interactive playback equipment, multi-speaker playback equipment, multi-channel array recording equipment (for both wired and wireless microphone arrays), and high precision GPS equipment.
+Our lab is an international leader in the development of new technologies for studying acoustic communication in wild animals, and you can expect to develop expertise with state-of-the-art techniques in this area.
+The lab component of your research can involve computer-based analyses of single-channel and multi-channel field recordings.
+The Mennill Sound Analysis Lab houses over 250 TB of drive space containing more than a decade of archived digital recordings from around the world.
+In collaboration with my colleagues, you can also have access to advanced facilities for laboratory analyses including molecular paternity analyses, analyses of genetic relatedness, molecular sex assignment, and hormone analyses.
+The University of Michigan Vertebrate Museum is only a short drive away in Ann Arbor, Michigan, so that projects that focus on museum-based studies are also possible.

 What to expect in the Mennill Lab

-My lab is a dynamic and interactive place.
-You can expect to interact with me and with the other graduate and undergraduate students in the lab on a frequent basis.
-During weekly lab meetings we review current literature, read each others' manuscripts and grant proposals, and help each other to develop project ideas and analytical techniques.
+Our lab is a dynamic, diverse, and interactive place.
+You can expect to interact with me and with the other graduate students, undergraduate students, and postdocs in the lab on a frequent basis.
 You can expect to develop skills in data analysis and data presentation.
 I will encourage you and assist you in preparing your research for publication in scientific journals.
 I will also encourage you to present the results of your research at scientific meetings.
 I expect you to work hard and to approach your studies with a critical eye and a creative state of mind.
 We often meet socially on Friday afternoons and we have several lab social events every semester, often involving a birdwatching expedition with a visiting guest speaker.
 Many more social activities are organized by the Department of Biology Graduate Students Association (DBGSA).

 Funding

-Funding to work in my lab is available through a variety of sources.
-Windsor University provides a competitive funding package to graduate students.
-Funding comes in the form of Graduate Teaching Assistantships, Research Assistantships, and scholarships.
+Funding for graduate studies in our lab is available through a variety of sources.
+As with all graduate students at the University of Windsor, students in our lab are guaranteed a competitive funding package upon admission to the graduate school.
+Funding comes in the form of Graduate Teaching Assistantships (September to April of each year) and Research Assistantships from my grants (May to August of each year).
+Funding can be supplemented through scholarships that you apply for.
 I encourage you to apply for scholarships from NSERC (link: www.nserc.ca, go to "Information for Students and Fellows") and from OGS (link: osap.gov.on.ca).
 If you are not familiar with these programs, I can help you learn about the application process.
 Details about grad student support, as well as other information about my department, can be found at www.uwindsor.ca/biology (click on the Grad Students link along the left-hand side and choose Biological Sciences Graduate Studies).
 I encourage all of my students to apply to the many granting agencies who support graduate student research (see BirdNet for a comprehensive list of all grants available).

 University of Windsor

-The city of Windsor is a great place to live and study.
-It is an underrated city which hosts a tremendous diversity of fine restaurants, good pubs, many nearby hiking trails, lakes and rivers, and reasonably-priced housing.
-The bird watching around Windsor is excellent in all seasons.
-Point Pelee and Holiday Beach, two of the world's finest spots for watching bird migration, are only a very short drive away.
-Learn more about the city of Windsor through this link.
+The city of Windsor is a good place to live and study.
+It is an underrated city which hosts an impressive diversity of restaurants, pubs, hiking trails, lakes, and rivers.
+Bird watching around Windsor is excellent in all seasons, but especially during migration.
+Point Pelee and Holiday Beach are two of the world's finest spots for watching bird migration, and they're both just a short drive away.
+Many graduate students in our laboratory volunteer with the Holiday Beach Migration Observatory, and have expanded their mist netting skills each fall while assisting with local migration monitoring efforts.

 Contact Me

-If you are interested in graduate work in my lab, please read some of my recent publications (available at my publications page) and then contact me to introduce yourself (dmennillATuwindsorDOTca).
+If you are interested in graduate work in my lab, please contact me to introduce yourself (dmennillATuwindsorDOTca).
 Please include your CV and a brief explanation of your research interests.
+Please note that I often recruit students in November, December, and January to start in the field the subsequent spring, although I am always willing to interact with interested students.

 Recording animal communication networks using a 16-channel acoustic location system.